Dope Entrepreneurs

 Diet Can Have Multiple Effects On The Brain

-Nutritional psychiatry has emerged as an exciting area of study in psychiatry since researchers have concluded that diet has a significant influence on the composition and function of gut microbiomes.
-In addition to the direct effect of macro and micronutrients on the brain, research has shown that diet could also influence gut microbiomes, thereby affecting mood and cognitive function.
+Nutritional psychiatry has emerged as an exciting area of psychiatry since researchers have concluded that diet significantly influences the composition and function of the gut microbiome.
+In addition to the direct effect of macro- and micro-nutrients on the brain, research has shown that diet could also influence the gut microbiome, thereby affecting mood and cognitive function.

 The brain and gut microbiome are connected by hubs.
 The hubs are connected with multiple feedback loops to create a nonlinear system.
 Dietary components influence the brain, the gut, and the gut microbiome in different ways.
 Several components of the diet can directly affect the gut.
 They reach the brain after they are absorbed in the small intestine.